raulduk3/video-editing-trends/README.md

 pip install -r requirements.txt
 ```

-The required packages include PySceneDetect, and other necessary dependencies.
+The required packages include PySceneDetect and other necessary dependencies.

 ## Usage